Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 ### Method

-We propose a straightforward yet effective algorithm for scheduling requests using ranking information (shown in Figure 3 and detailed in Algorithm 1 in the paper).
-The core idea is to:
+Our scheduling algorithm leverages the learning to rank to efficiently process requests, as illustrated in Figure 3 and detailed in Algorithm 1 in the paper.
+The scheduler operates through three key steps:

-- Iteratively run the predictor model ($P$) to score new requests
+- A ranking model ($P$) predicts generation lengths for newly arrived requests in each iteration
-- Sort all requests by their predicted generation length rankings
+- All pending requests are sorted based on these predictions
-- Form a running batch based on this sorted order, while respecting memory and batch size constraints
+- A running batch is formed following this sorted order, while respecting memory and batch size constraints

-To prevent long requests from being perpetually delayed, we've incorporated starvation prevention mechanisms, which we'll discuss after shortly.
 This ranking-based scheduler operates at the iteration level, making it compatible with established LLM serving techniques like [continuous batching](https://www.usenix.org/conference/osdi22/presentation/yu) and [PagedAttention](https://dl.acm.org/doi/10.1145/3600006.3613165).
+To prevent long requests from being perpetually delayed, we've incorporated starvation prevention mechanisms, which we discuss in detail below.

 {{< image src="img/llm-ltr.png" alt="overview" width="80%" title="Figure 3: Overview of the method.">}}